themindfulbit/td/_content/1-episodes/2014-02-14-067-authoring-ibooks-with-david-sparks.md

 * [OmniGraffle 6 User Manual](https://itunes.apple.com/us/book/omnigraffle-6-user-manual/id757352657?mt=11)
 * 10,000 mistakes as David's [10,000 hours of practice](http://gladwell.com/outliers/the-10000-hour-rule/)

 In January of 2012, David's behind-the-scenes book writing found a better outlet, when Apple announced [iBooks 2](http://www.apple.com/ibooks/) and [iBooks Author](http://www.apple.com/ibooks-author/).
-The snarky Apple opinionators panned this, as always, but David immediately knew he could produce a better book.
+The snarky Apple opinionators panned this (as always) but David immediately knew the tools could help him produce a better book.

 > {{ theme:partial src="aside-header" voice="potatowire" text="Opinions" }}
 >
 > Maybe I should have made that "opinionators" bit an aside...

 Already convinced that the "Apple Experience" was better and knowing that his target audience was already on Apple devices, David still had other reasons to commit to the iBooks Store.

-The other big contender for David's book as he struck out on his own was Amazon, but the economics of the then wrong-way 70/30 revenue split was a problem, and beyond that, Amazon's download fee is based on file size, and that meant that he would again have to ration his multimedia.
+The other big contender for David's first solo eBook was Amazon, but the economics of the then wrong-way 70/30 revenue split was a problem, and beyond that, Amazon's download fee is based on file size, and that meant that he would again have to ration his multimedia.
 Not the right direction to be going.

 The iBooks Store is of course not perfect.
-Many potential international customers would have no access to the the book were it only sold in it, and [some of the target audience](https://twitter.com/drdrang) didn't own an iPad. iBooks author provided a solution at this point too: [PDF export](http://support.apple.com/kb/PH2809), including the media.
+Many potential international customers would have no access to the the book were it only sold through that venue, and [some of the target audience](https://twitter.com/drdrang) didn't own an iPad. iBooks author provided a solution at this point too: [PDF export](http://support.apple.com/kb/PH2809), including the media.
 While the [PDF specification](http://www.adobe.com/products/acrobat/create-interactive-pdf-files.html) allows for a full multimedia document, David chose to package it all in a folder, maximizing flexibility.

 ### How Do You Put an iBook Together?
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="17:55" }}